Welcome to Boston Greenbelt Walk

 The second annual Boston Greenbelt Walk is a one-day, 32-mile walk from Newton to Malden through parks and lands designated as "open space" or for conservation.
 This event has been scheduled for Saturday, May 30, 2015.
 Participants may choose to walk a lesser distance by leaving the event at points along the way but should be prepared to begin walking at either of two starting locations.

 This walk is a coordinated effort organized by many local and regional trail coordinators, the transportation planning group of the Metropolitan Area Planning Council (MAPC), and the long-distance walking organization, FreeWalkers.

 The walk is planned to maximize the use of public transportation from the beginning to the end – and in between.
-There are options to walk a shorter section of the route, plus limited support along the way.
+There are public transit options back to Newton if you want to turn back sooner.
 The walk is free in celebration of connecting all the great trails around the Greater Boston area.

 No front page content has been created yet.